RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: More Related Works

 \section{More Related Works}

-\paragraph{Model-Based Offline RL} In offline RL, model-based methods use an empirical model learned from the offline dataset to enhance the generalization ability of offline RL algorithms.
-The model can be used as the virtual environment for data collecting~\cite{yu2020mopo,kidambi2020morel}, or augment the dataset then run an existing model-free algorithm~\cite{yu2021combo,wang2021offline}.
+\paragraph{Model-Based Offline RL} In offline RL, model-based methods use an empirical model learned from the offline dataset to enhance the generalization ability.
+The model can be used as the virtual environment for data collection~\cite{yu2020mopo,kidambi2020morel}, or to augment the dataset for an existing model-free algorithm~\cite{yu2021combo,wang2021offline}.
 The main challenges of model-based algorithms are how to learn the accurate empirical model and how to construct the uncertainty measure.
-A recent work~\cite{janner2021offline} demonstrates that the transformer model can generate realistic trajectories, which is enough for policy learning.
+A recent work~\cite{janner2021offline} demonstrates that the transformer model can generate realistic trajectories, which is beneficial for policy learning.
 In contrast, we focus on the model-free methods in this paper and leave the robustness of model-based methods in future work.

 \paragraph{Adversarial Attack} Inspired by adversarial examples in deep learning~\cite{goodfellow2014explaining,papernot2016practical}, adversarial attack and policy poisoning~\cite{behzadan2017vulnerability,huang2017adversarial,pattanaik2018robust} are studied to avoid adversarial manipulations on the network policies.
 Gleave et al.~\cite{gleave2019adversarial} study adversarial policy in the behavior level~\cite{gleave2019adversarial}.
 Data corruption~\cite{zhang2021robust,ma2019policy,wu2022copa} considers the case where an attacker can arbitrarily modify the dataset under a specific budget before training.
-While adversarial attack RL is highly related to robust RL, they focus more on adversarial attacks compared to our robustness setting.
-More connections between the two topics are something to look forward to in future work.
+While adversarial attack in RL is highly related to robust RL, they focus more on adversarial attacks compared to our robustness setting.
+More effective attack strategies for offline RL can facilitate learning more robust policies.